ranjef420/Motorrad1150/hilde_assistant_link.md

 - If the Git repository cannot serve a document (e.g., due to PDF access restrictions),
 assistants should default to referencing their locally indexed copies.
 Local mirrors are considered authoritative and identical to the Git version.

-**Rule ("Database Rule"):**
-- Assistants must first use the repository’s `index.sqlite` and `MANIFEST.parts.yaml`.
-If the file itself is not in the repo, assistants should reference the repo path recorded in the MANIFEST and mark **“Pending Git Sync”** if a missing file blocks verification.

 ---